EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Methodology

 Downstream task-driven fusion methods that prioritize texture are prone to conflicts in overexposed scenes.
 Specifically, the smooth, featureless regions of the visible image are juxtaposed with the low-signal infrared counterparts, where sensor noise predominates.
-Similarly, GAN-based fusion models struggle to discriminate between informative content and spurious artifacts, often retaining all signals indiscriminately.
+Similarly, Generative prior--based fusion models struggle to discriminate between informative content and spurious artifacts, often retaining all signals indiscriminately.
 Due to these shortcomings, the model fails to distinguish meaningful texture from noise, the model misinterprets the noise as a salient feature, and erroneously introduces it into the final image.

-The goal of this paper is twofold: (i) to preserve salient infrared information in overexposed regions while suppressing noise and artifacts in non-salient areas; and (ii) to improve the accuracy of downstream tasks, such as segmentation and object detection, particularly in overexposed scenes.
+The goal of this paper is twofold: (i) to preserve salient infrared information in overexposed regions; and (ii) to avoid introducing excessive redundant infrared content, thereby maintaining a more natural fused appearance.